Duoidal Structures for Compositional Dependence: Equivalence with duoidal structure maps

 For the ``if'' direction, we first observe as a base case that the identity morphisms on the empty and singleton posets correspond to the identity structure maps on $\yon$ and the single-variable expression.

-We now proceed by strong induction, noting that if $P$ and $Q$ each have the same $n$ elements for $n > 1$ then each is either a disjoint union or a join of smaller nonempty posets.
+We now proceed by strong induction, noting that if $P$ and $Q$ each have the same $n$ elements for $n > 1$ then each is either a sum or a join of smaller nonempty posets.
 We check in each of the resulting cases that if the identity function is a poset inclusion then it corresponds to a duoidal structure map from $p$ to $q$.

-If $Q$ is a disjoint union of $Q_1$ and $Q_2$, and the identity function is a poset inclusion from $P$ to $Q$, then the elements of $Q_1$ and $Q_2$ must also be mutually disjoint in $P$ (which therefore cannot be a join).
-The identity inclusion is then the disjoint union of two identity-on-elements inclusions on strictly smaller posets, which we inductively assume to correspond to duoidal structure maps.
+If $Q$ is a sum of $Q_1$ and $Q_2$, and the identity function is a poset inclusion from $P$ to $Q$, then the elements of $Q_1$ and $Q_2$ must also be mutually disjoint in $P$ (which therefore cannot be a join).
+The identity inclusion is then the sum of two identity-on-elements inclusions on strictly smaller posets, which we inductively assume to correspond to duoidal structure maps.
 The identity inclusion from $P$ to $Q$ then corresponds to applying $\otimes$ to these two structure maps.

 If $P$ is a join of $P_1$ and $P_2$, and the identity is a poset inclusion to $Q$, then the elements of $P_1$ must also relate to all the elements of $P_2$ in $Q$ (which therefore cannot be a disjoint union).
 The identity inclusion is then the join of two identity-on-elements inclusions on strictly smaller posets, so we have similarly inductively exhibited this identity-on-elements-inclusion as corresponding to applying $\tri$ to two duoidal structure maps.